JDAI-CV/fast-reid/docs/GETTING_STARTED.md

 ## Prepare pretrained model

-If you use origin ResNet, you do not need to do anything.
-But if you want to use ResNet-ibn or ResNeSt, you need to download pretrain model in [here](https://github.com/XingangPan/IBN-Net).
+If you use backbones supported by fastreid, you do not need to do anything.
+It will automatically download the pre-train models.
-And then you need to put it in `~/.cache/torch/checkpoints` or anywhere you like.
+But if your network is not connected, you can download pre-train models manually and put it in `~/.cache/torch/checkpoints`.

-Then you should set the pretrain model path in `configs/Base-bagtricks.yml`.
+If you want to use other pre-train models, such as MoCo pre-train, you can download by yourself and set the pre-train model path in `configs/Base-bagtricks.yml`.

 ## Compile with cython to accelerate evalution